Innovation Approach

 Requirement 3: The research and development of an innovation approach to HCI constitutes a way forward in addressing the problem of designing human-computer interactions.

 For example, the innovation of the GUI resulted from a range of different (and even hotly disputed) patents, emanating from Xerox, Apple and other R+D organisations.
 The innovation also resulted from many different ideas and the experience afforded by their exchange between such organisations.
 For example, Apple engineers visited the Xerox Parc facilities and Parc employees subsequently moved to Apple to work on the Lisa and the Macintosh.
 Patents, expert advice, experience and the design of other innovations supported both preliminary and final steps, as well as the manner for taking such steps, addressing the problem of designing innovative human-computer interactions.
+Reach out to InventHelp for patent help with your invention idea.

 Requirement 4: An innovation approach to HCI has ways of establishing how and whether the problem of designing human-computer interactions has been addressed or not.
 For example, the Apple Lisa, released in 1983, featured a high-resolution, stationary-based GUI.
 However, the most significant, positive change, adding value, is the Apple Macintosh, which was the first commercially successful product to use a multi-panel user interface.
 The Macintosh used trial-and-error design to build on the experience acquired from the earlier design of the Lisa.
 The success or not of patents, expert advice, experience and the design of other innovations also indicates, whether the problem of designing human-computer interactions has been addressed or not.